BLW First Foods

-To test it to see if your baby’s food is soft enough, place the food in your mouth and see if you can easily mash it with your tongue onto the roof of your mouth.
+To test it to see if your baby’s food is soft enough, place the food in your mouth and see if you can easily mash it.
+You can only use your tongue to push the food onto the roof of your mouth (no teeth!).

-It can be a good idea to make batons of finger food.
-These are long enough for your baby to pick up and grasp in their hands, and thin enough that they don’t get stuck in their windpipe.
+It can be a good idea to make finger food into batons for baby.
+These are great if they’re long enough for your baby to pick up and grasp in their fist, and thin enough that they don’t get stuck in their windpipe.

 Alternatively you can cut up food into small pieces for your baby to pick up and chew.

 Rule of thumb for chopping finger foods

 Use the rule of thumb to guide you when you chop food.
 Everything should be cut smaller than a thumb’s width before it is served to babies and young children.

 For small pieces, they should be about the size of a chickpea.